Philip Howell: Obituaries

 Howell received some approbation in the published obituaries and letters published in journals.
 Some of these defended him from the personal attacks made on him by Christabel Pankhurst's pamphlet Britannia whilst he served in Salonica.
 Howell said of himself that his own abilities stemmed from "the want of shaping up a muddle."

 General Sir Bryan Mahon wrote: "Howell was a brilliant General Staff Officer, self-reliant, quick to grasp the situation, full of energy and enterprise.
 He performed exceptionally good service at Salonica under difficult and complicated conditions."

 The Westminster Gazette said of him: "In the difficult times to come Howell's constructive mind would have brought him to a high place in the Army or the State.
 A few such men, with that rare combination of zeal with breadth, that absorption in giving rather than getting, that power of keeping the mind fresh and elastic in official harness, would be of infinite value to the nation."

 Influence

 At the time of his death Howell was 38, and one of the youngest British generals of the time.
 Although he was too young to have overall authority, or to make immediate the changes he desired to outmoded military practices, at times his influence extended beyond his years.
 His military career and journalistic travels brought him into contact with all manner of people, some of considerable influence.
-He corresponded with Douglas Haig throughout his life, but also had enjoyed the friendship of Lloyd George, a former prime minister.
+He corresponded with Douglas Haig throughout his life, but also had enjoyed the friendship of Lloyd George, a future prime minister.
 He was a regular correspondent with Gertrude Bell, and also counted many literary and artistic figures as his friends.